#ResidencyInsights

 Through my work, I aim to challenge these narratives and contribute to social justice by amplifying the stories of Black queer women, fostering understanding, and promoting acceptance in a landscape that has historically marginalized them.
 By highlighting these complexities, I hope to inspire change and create a more inclusive cinematic space that celebrates diverse identities and experiences.

 Born into a vibrant yet struggling community, Fahe grew up navigating the complexities of race, gender, and sexuality.
-From a young age, she grappled with her identity in a world that often felt unwelcoming.
-Her early years were marked by both hardship and inspiration, shaped by a family deeply rooted in cultural traditions and a strong sense of social justice.
+From a young age, they grappled with their identity in a world that often felt unwelcoming.
+Their early years were marked by both hardship and inspiration, shaped by a family deeply rooted in cultural traditions and a strong sense of social justice.

-As a teenager, Fahe discovered her passion for activism, addressing systemic issues and amplifying marginalized voices.
-Her journey led her to create a platform for queer black voices, challenge oppressive norms, and forge powerful connections within her community.
+As a teenager, Fahe discovered their passion for activism, addressing systemic issues and amplifying marginalized voices.
+Their journey led them to create a platform for queer black voices, challenge oppressive norms, and forge powerful connections within her community.
 This episode paints a vivid portrait of Fahe’s life, celebrating her contributions to social change while acknowledging the challenges she faced.
-Her story highlights the power of identity, community, and the relentless pursuit of justice.«
+Their story highlights the power of identity, community, and the relentless pursuit of justice.«